mikolainer/ipedit/README.md

 - add some tests to check complex changes like inserting from buffer
 - make new tests passed
 - check other kits to build (compiler, Qt versions, other IDEs)
+- make the cursor movable between octets by tab